Frequently asked questions about celebrant-led funerals

 Neither cremation nor traditional burial are particularly ‘environmentally-friendly’ processes.
 If you opt for cremation, an average of 400kg of carbon dioxide is released per body.
 Following this, if the ashes are scattered on land or buried, it is a bit of a misconception to think human ashes support the growth of plants: cremains have a high pH and sodium content, so in concentrated quantities they actually make it difficult for plants to absorb the nutrients they require.
 A traditional burial has a smaller carbon footprint but, if the body has been embalmed, the embalming fluids contain carcinogens and these can leak into groundwater.
 Natural burial sites are the most environmentally friendly option currently available in the UK.
 They enable burials to take place in woodlands and meadows where care is taken to preserve the natural environment.

-If the person who has died has requested a direct cremation, is there any way I can honour their wishes but still create an opportunity for friends and family to pay their respects and say goodbye?
+What is a direct cremation, and, if my loved one has requested this, is there any way I can honour their wishes but still create an opportunity for friends and family to pay their respects and say goodbye?

 What is the difference between being atheist and agnostic?